Islam Democrats

-The Islam Democrats (Islam Democraten, ID) is an Islamic democratic political party in the Netherlands which currently has no seats in the Hague council as of 2022 Dutch municipal elections.
+The Islam Democrats (Islam Democraten, ID) is an Islamic democratic political party in the Netherlands which currently has no seats in the Hague council as of the 2022 Dutch municipal elections.

 History

 Origin

 After obtaining the council seat in The Hague, the ID participated in the parliamentary elections of 2006 in the List 21 in the electorals of The Hague, Leiden, Rotterdam, Utrecht, Arnhem, Tilburg and Dordrecht.
 ID then got 4,339 votes, with no representation in parliament.

 In November 2006, the Islam Democrats filed a complaint against the One NL, after party leader Marco Pastors had compared the Islamization of the Netherlands with the rise of the Nazis in the 1930s in a radio commercial just before the elections to the House of Representatives.
 Pastors had indicated in an ad that, in his opinion, the establishment looked the other way in the 1930s when the National Socialists emerged, and that the same is now happening with Islamization.
 Islam Democrats felt hurt by this contrast.
 However, the judge ruled that Pastors did not have to retract his ruling.
 Pastors also did not take back his words, stating that he only wanted to start a discussion with political opponents with the comparison.

 In 2007, ID took part in the Provincial Council elections 2007 in South Holland, without winning a seat.